 - All students will be treated with dignity and respect as they go through correction procedures.
 The administration will see to it that their rights are protected through the process.
-If parents feel their student has not been treated fairly, they may address those concerns in accordance with this policy or the School's Parent Grievance Policy, as applicable. - Parents will be notified when students are involved in situations that are deemed to be serious. - Parents and students will be notified of the expectations, possible consequences, and the procedures involved in this policy at the beginning of each school year.
+If parents feel their student has not been treated fairly, they may address those concerns ~~request a hearing with the School's Board of Directors (the "Board")~~ in accordance with this policy or the School's Parent Grievance Policy, as applicable. - Parents will be notified when students are involved in situations that are deemed to be serious.

+- Parents and students will be notified of the expectations, possible consequences, and the procedures involved in this policy at the beginning of each school year.